 The Oxford Review of Education is one of the UK’s leading international education journals.
 It was founded in 1974 in the Department of Education, and published its first issue in 1975.

 Each year the Oxford Review of Education awards a prize to the PGCE student with the highest PDP assignment mark.
-In June 2020 we are delighted to announce that Helena de Carteret (English) and Emma Markman-Morris (Mathematics) share this award.
+In June 2020 we were delighted to announce that Helena de Carteret (English) and Emma Markman-Morris (Mathematics) share this award.

 Emma’s assignment is entitled, Neoliberalism and education: the quasi-market, privatisation and segregation and Helena’s, An examination of the debates surrounding relationship and sex education (RSE) in UK secondary schools.